Rent out your car for money

 The policy includes roadside assistance for any breakdown over a quarter of a mile away from the vehicle's registered address, or 'home start' assistance for any incidents closer to home.

-Turo claims to be the world's largest car-sharing marketplace, and says its users earn an average of £442 a month.
+Turo claims to be the world's largest car-sharing marketplace, and says its top performing users earn an average of £6492 a year.

 To be eligible for listing on Turo, your vehicle must be 10 years old or newer at the time of listing, have fewer than 130,000 miles on the clock and be worth less than £100,000 (which shouldn't be too hard).